jsguti323/Housing_Estimator/README.md

 <details><summary>Choosing the Model</summary>
 Explanation of model choice, including limitations and benefits
 <p>
+Description of how data was split into training and testing sets

-For that same reason, the team early in the process (concurrent with the data selection and topic selection discussions), determined that either the Random Forest Regressor a or the Hist Gradient Boosting Regressor would be good candidates for the final model, since both have a relatively high degree of accuracy while being resistant to overfitting.
+For that same reason, the team early in the process (concurrent with the data selection and topic selection discussions), determined that either the Random Forest Regressor or the Hist Gradient Boosting Regressor would be good candidates for the final model, since both have a relatively high degree of accuracy while being resistant to overfitting.
  </p>
 </details>

 <details><summary>Analysis</summary>

-Description of the analysis phase of the project
+Description of how data was split into training and testing sets Description of the analysis phase of the project
 Description of how the model was trained (or retrained if the team used an existing model) Description and explanation of model's confusion matrix, including final accuracy score